ibm-cloud-docs/account/ts-authentication-issue.md

 {{site.data.keyword.attribute-definition-list}}

 # Why didn't my IBMid login complete?
 {: #ts_login_ibmid}
 {: troubleshoot}

-If you log in to {{site.data.keyword.Bluemix_notm}} and the authentication of your IBMid doesn't complete, there might be a problem with the service.
+If you log in to {{site.data.keyword.cloud_notm}} and the authentication of your IBMid doesn't complete, there might be a problem with the service.
 {: shortdesc}

-When you log in to {{site.data.keyword.Bluemix_notm}}, authenticating with IBMid doesn't complete.
+When you log in to {{site.data.keyword.cloud_notm}}, authenticating with IBMid doesn't complete.
 {: tsSymptoms}

 There might be a problem with the IBMid authentication service.